JohnVinyard/JohnVinyard.github.io/_posts/2019-10-22-cochlea-api-and-example-application.md

-I'm interested in building tools that allow musicians, sound designers and machine learning researchers to explore libraries of audio samples in new and intuitive ways that go beyond traditional tag-based text searches.
-Text can be a great starting point, but indexes based on perceptual audio similarity or other features such as pitch or timbre hold a lot of promise.
+I'm interested in building tools that allow musicians, sound designers and machine learning researchers to explore libraries of audio samples in new and intuitive ways that go far beyond traditional tag-based text searches.
+Text can be a great starting point, but indexes based on perceptual audio similarity or other features such as pitch, timbre or other features offer much more exciting possibilities.
 Whereas text-based approaches require painstaking manual tagging of vast quantities of audio, indexes that organize sound based on features derived directly from the audio samples themselves make it feasible to imagine the entire internet as your sample library!

 With this ideal in mind, I've started and discarded several audio similarity search applications due to overly-rigid approaches.
-I've often settled on a single feature or similarity metric I think will work well and based the entire application on it.
+I've often settled on a single feature or similarity metric I think will work well and based the entire application around it.
 Inevitably, the search works well in some contexts and not so well in others.
-In addition, I've failed time and again to make adding _new_ sounds to these indexes painless and I've eschewed more basic features, like allowing users to add text descriptions or tags to a sound and making that text searchable.
+In addition, I've failed time and again to make indexing _new_ sounds painless and I've eschewed more basic, but necessary features, like allowing users to add text descriptions or tags and making that text searchable.

-The common theme in all these ventures has been a lack of flexibility and the very simple RESTful resource I've described above is one possible answer to the problem.
+The common theme in all these ventures has been a lack of flexibility due to assumptions I'ved baked in much too early.
+The RESTful API I introduced above is one possible answer to this problem, providing a simple platform on which all sorts of diverse applications might be built.

+Now, to dig in to the details...

-# API Details
+# API Resources

 The experimental Cochlea API consists of just three simple resources: